Warning

 Raises:

-Receive (blocking) a function f over ensemble_comm from another ensemble rank.
+Receive (blocking) a Function f over ensemble_comm from another ensemble_rank.

 Parameters: